Today the Greek Orthodox Church commemorates “Saturday of Lazarus” and on this day it’s tradition in Greece to make Lazarakia (Little Lazaruses).

-These are traditional small, sweet and mildly spiced bread, made only once a year.
+These are traditionally small, sweet and mildly spiced bread, made only once a year.
 They represent the miracle of Jesus raising Lazarus from the dead.
-Each region in Greece has their own variation of Lazarakia, however most have a similar sweet tasting flavour.
+Each region in Greece has its own variation of Lazarakia, however, most have a similar sweet-tasting flavour.

 Ingredients